Who loves the smell of morning breath? Um, no one.

 Sensitive Teeth – Alcohol-based mouthwashes can dissolve the mucus layer protecting your teeth, leaving them vulnerable and causing increased sensitivity.

-Dries Out Your Mouth – The alcohol in many mouthwashes (including Listerine) will dry out your mouth, eliminating the saliva that is protecting your mouth from bacteria.
+Dries Out Your Mouth – The alcohol in many types of mouthwash (including Listerine) will dry out your mouth, eliminating the saliva that is protecting your mouth from bacteria.
 You will very likely end up with worse breath thanks to your mouthwash.

 The main threat to your oral health comes from two sources: the alcohol and chemicals in your mouthwash.